cabforum/servercert/docs/EVG.md

 (4) Relying on a Verified Professional Letter to the effect that the Applicant has an active current Demand Deposit Account with a Regulated Financial Institution.

-## 0.25.Verification of Applicant's Domain Name
+## 11.7.
+Verification of Applicant's Domain Name

+### 11.7.1.
 Verification Requirements

 (1) For each Fully-Qualified Domain Name listed in a Certificate, other than a Domain Name with .onion in the right-most label of the Domain Name, the CA SHALL confirm that, as of the date the Certificate was issued, the Applicant (or the Applicant's Parent Company, Subsidiary Company, or Affiliate, collectively referred to as "Applicant" for the purposes of this section)  either is the Domain Name Registrant or has control over the FQDN using a procedure specified in Section 3.2.2.4 of the Baseline Requirements, except that a CA MAY NOT verify a domain using the procedure described subsection 3.2.2.4(7).
 For a Certificate issued to a Domain Name with .onion in the right-most label of the Domain Name, the CA SHALL confirm that, as of the date the Certificate was issued, the Applicant's control over the .onion Domain Name in accordance with Appendix F.

- (2)  **Mixed Character Set Domain Names:  ** EV Certificates MAY include Domain Names containing mixed character sets only in compliance with the rules set forth by the domain registrar.
+ (2)  **Mixed Character Set Domain Names:**  EV Certificates MAY include Domain Names containing mixed character sets only in compliance with the rules set forth by the domain registrar.
 The CA MUST visually compare any Domain Names with mixed character sets with known high risk domains.
 If a similarity is found, then the EV Certificate Request MUST be flagged as High Risk.
 The CA must perform reasonably appropriate additional authentication and verification to be certain beyond reasonable doubt that the Applicant and the target in question are the same organization.

-## 0.26.Verification of Name, Title, and Authority of Contract Signer and Certificate Approver
+## 11.8.
+Verification of Name, Title, and Authority of Contract Signer and Certificate Approver

+### 11.8.1.
 Verification Requirements

 For both the Contract Signer and the Certificate Approver, the CA MUST verify the following.

-(1)  **Name, Title and Agency:  ** The CA MUST verify the name and title of the Contract Signer and the Certificate Approver, as applicable.
+(1)  **Name, Title and Agency:**  The CA MUST verify the name and title of the Contract Signer and the Certificate Approver, as applicable.
 The CA MUST also verify that the Contract Signer and the Certificate Approver are agents representing the Applicant.

-(2)  **Signing Authority of Contract Signer:  ** The CA MUST verify that the Contract Signer is authorized by the Applicant to enter into the Subscriber Agreement (and any other relevant contractual obligations) on behalf of the Applicant, including a contract that designates one or more Certificate Approvers on behalf of the Applicant.
+(2)  **Signing Authority of Contract Signer:**  The CA MUST verify that the Contract Signer is authorized by the Applicant to enter into the Subscriber Agreement (and any other relevant contractual obligations) on behalf of the Applicant, including a contract that designates one or more Certificate Approvers on behalf of the Applicant.

-(3)  **EV Authority of Certificate Approver:  ** The CA MUST verify, through a source other than the Certificate Approver him- or herself, that the Certificate Approver is expressly authorized by the Applicant to do the following, as of the date of the EV Certificate Request:
+(3)  **EV Authority of Certificate Approver:**  The CA MUST verify, through a source other than the Certificate Approver him- or herself, that the Certificate Approver is expressly authorized by the Applicant to do the following, as of the date of the EV Certificate Request:

 (A)        Submit, and, if applicable, authorize a Certificate Requester to submit, the EV Certificate Request on behalf of the Applicant; and